The William F. Buckley, Jr. Program at Yale

 FOR IMMEDIATE RELEASE

 Contact: Lauren Noble: 203-745-1316

-New Haven CT -- Oct.
-6...The William F. Buckley, Jr. Program at Yale today released Part One of its annual national survey measuring the opinions of U.S. college students on the issue of free speech on college campuses.
+New Haven, CT -- Oct.
+16...The William F. Buckley, Jr. Program at Yale today released a professional survey measuring the opinions of U.S. college students on the issue of free speech on college campuses.

 The 2017 Buckley Free Speech Survey is the third annual survey commissioned by the Buckley Program.
 Conducted by a nationally respected polling firm, McLaughlin & Associates, the findings reveal student attitudes on a range of topics such as: The First Amendment, speech codes, intellectual diversity, disruption of speakers, hate speech, and impact of social media on political discourse.
 The national survey of 800 undergraduate students was conducted online and respondents were carefully selected and screened from a nationwide representative platform of individuals who elect to participate in online surveys.

 The survey and methodology can be viewed here.

 Highlights from the 2017 Buckley Free Speech Survey include: